 It is in the interest of each of the three major shareholders (who are the original promoters of the Company) to nominate as directors, knowledgeable, experienced and diligent persons.

 Apart from this, informal arrangements, which do not infringe on their rights as shareholders, exist for consultation prior to any changes in the membership of the Board, as well as to assist in the identification of suitable persons who can be nominated for election by the other shareholders at general meetings, and who can bring in an independent viewpoint and particular knowledge to the deliberations of the Board.
+Family relationships among Directors, the Directors' interest in the share capital of the Company as disclosed in the Shareholder Information and the commonality of Directors with Simonds Farsons Cisk plc with which the Company maintains contractual relationships, represent potential conflicts of interest.

-All Directors are considered to be independent in that they do not hold any relationship with the Company, a controlling shareholder or their management which creates a conflict of interest such as to jeopardise exercise of their free judgement.
+This notwithstanding, all Directors are considered to be independent in that they do not hold any relationship with the Company, a controlling shareholder or their management which creates a conflict of interest such as to impair their judgement.